-The principal activity of the Scheme is to provide unitholders with long-term capital growth and regular income through investment predominantly in quality Australian shares that meet Perpetual's ESG and values-based criteria.
+The principal activity of the Scheme is to provide unitholders with long-term capital growth through a concentrated portfolio of quality Australian shares.

 The Scheme did not have any employees during the year.

 There were no significant changes in the nature of the Scheme's activities during the year.